 Erin Berry, a gifted student and bridge player, was tragically killed in a car accident on January 30, 1998, three days before her 17th birthday.
 In memory of Erin, her father, Larry Berry, set up the Erin Berry Memorial Trust Fund in 2001, with an initial deposit of $80,000.

 The Fund is administered by the Canadian Bridge Federation for the purpose of helping CBF junior members, up to 19 years of age, with expenses incurred to attend bridge events.
 Qualified individuals receive a subsidy of up to 75% of their expected expenses for the bridge activity.
 For a history of the Erin Berry Memorial Fund grants please click here.

-The Fund Trustees are the CBF President and Vice-President as well as the CBF Executive Secretary/Treasurer.
+The Fund Trustees are appointed each year by the CBF President.
 To ensure that the fund remains in place for several years, the Fund’s interest income and up to 5% of the principle are available for disbursement each year.

 APPLYING FOR A GRANT